 - 1. From the navigation tree, double-click Power Management. - 2.
 In the Power Management tree, double-click Energy Saver. - 3.
 In the work area, click the Energy Saver Globals tab. - 4.
 Clear the EfficiencyModeEnabled check box. - 5.
 Click Apply. - 6.
 On the toolbar, you can click Refresh to update the work area data display.

-Energy Saver schedule configuration using EDM
+Configuring Energy Saver Schedule using EDM

 Use the information in this section to configure a time interval for the switch to enter lower power states.